ethereum/ethereum-org-website/src/content/defi/index.md

 ### Exchange tokens {#swaps}

 There are thousands of tokens on Ethereum.
-Decentralized exchanges let you trade different tokens whenever you want.
+Decentralized exchanges (DEXs) let you trade different tokens whenever you want.
 You never give up control of your assets.
 This is like using a currency exchange when visiting a different country.
 But the DeFi version never closes.
 The markets are 24/7, 365 days a year and the technology guarantees there will always be someone to accept a trade.

-For example, if you want to use the no-loss lottery, PoolTogether (described above) you'll need a token like Dai or USDC.
-These token exchanges allow you to swap your ETH for those tokens and back again when you're finished.
+For example, if you want to use the no-loss lottery PoolTogether (described above), you'll need a token like Dai or USDC.
+These DEXss allow you to swap your ETH for those tokens and back again when you're finished.

 <ButtonLink to="/dapps/?category=finance">See token exchanges</ButtonLink>